 We are given to understand that anthropogenic carbon-dioxide emissions will lead to increases in global temperatures, with potentially catastrophic consequences.
 But is this true?
 This claim consists of several parts,

-1) That CO2 levels in the atmosphere are increasing, and will be double the present concentration by the end of the century if current trends continue;
+2) That CO2 levels in the atmosphere are increasing, and will be double the pre-industrial level by about 2060 to 2080 if current trends continue;

-3) That increasing CO2 leads to increases in global average temperature, specifically that doubling from 400 ppm to 800 ppm will cause the global average temperature to increase by 2.5 deg.C (plus or minus 1 deg.C);
+4) That increasing CO2 leads to increases in global average temperature, specifically that doubling from the pre-industrial 278 ppm to 556 ppm will cause the global average temperature to increase by 3.2 deg.C (plus or minus 1 deg.C);

-4) That the resulting increase in global average temperature, or other effects of CO2 levels increased to 800 ppm, will lead to severe effects on the climate which will be seriously adverse for human life.
+5) That the resulting increase in global average temperature (for CO2 levels increased to 556 ppm) will lead to severe effects on the climate which will be seriously adverse for human life.

-That leaves Claim (4), the crucial bit - the implications of CO2 increases and temperature rise.
-The claim that (say) a 3 deg.C increase in global average temperature would be severely adverse for human kind is entirely dependent upon climate models which are extremely complex, unverifiable and highly uncertain.
+That leaves Claim (5), the crucial bit - the implications of CO2 increases and temperature rise.
+This has defeated my attempts at a simple independent check, and will probably continue to do so.
+The claim that (say) a 2 deg.C increase in global average temperature would be severely adverse for human kind is entirely dependent upon climate models which are extremely complex, unverifiable and highly uncertain.
 How much faith should one have in them?
 It is not even clear to me that, as regards the planet as a whole, a temperature increase of this magnitude might not be beneficial.
 (Inevitably, though, some regions would be adversely impacted).
 In particular, increased CO2 concentrations will improve the growth rate of most vegetation, with significant implications for feeding the world population.

 To contact me go here